Beginner’s Guide to On-Page SEO: Optimizing Titles, Meta Descriptions, and More

 Keeping URLs Neat and Tidy

-It’s essential to have tidy URLs for your web pages.
-A neat URL looks better and makes it easier for visitors and search engines to understand what the page is about.
+A neat URL looks better and makes it easier for visitors and search engines to understand the page’s content.

 Why Clean URLs Matter: